-23. Council elects every alternate year, at an ordinary meeting, two of its members to hold office as members of Senate for a period of two years from the first day of the following year.
+23. Council elects every alternate year, at an ordinary meeting, two of its members to become members of Senate for a period of two years from the first day of the following year.

 Ordinary meetings

 24. Council must hold at least two ordinary meetings in each semester on such dates as determined by Council.